Locally Private Sampling with Public Data: Experiments

-\textbf{Dataset:} MovieLens 1M dataset consists of 1 million ratings provided by 6,000 users who have rated at least 20 movies.
-The dataset includes demographic information, and we focus on age range in our analysis.
+\textbf{Datasets:} The MovieLens 100K and MovieLens 1M datasets contain 100,000 and 1 million ratings, respectively, provided by 1,000 and 6,000 users.
+Both datasets include demographic details, with our analysis focusing on age range.

-\textbf{Task:} The goal is to simulate a streaming company predicting the genre of the next movie users are likely to watch based on their private past movie rating history.
-Each user's local distribution, $p$, is obtained by grouping the rated movies by their primary genre, summing the ratings given to each genre, and normalizing these sums to form a probability distribution.
-To estimate the public prior, $q$, users are grouped by age range, and the same process is repeated within each group.
+\textbf{Task:} The goal is to simulate a streaming company's decision-making process for recommending the next movie genre to a user based on their age demographic while protecting their privacy.

+For each user, we construct a local distribution, \( p \), by categorizing their rated movies based on the primary genre, summing the ratings within each genre, and normalizing these sums to obtain a probability distribution.
+With approximately 20 genres in the dataset, this results in a distribution over genre categories.
+To estimate the public prior, \( q \), we group users from the MovieLens 100K dataset based on their age range and apply the same procedure within each group.

-\textbf{Reporting Metric:} We report the maximum $\tv$-distance between users' local distributions and the corresponding sampling distributions.
-This comparison is made across all age groups using a privacy parameter of $\eps = 4$.
+\textbf{Reporting Metric:} We calculate the $\tv$-distance between the local distributions of users and their corresponding sampling distributions and report the maximum among all users.
+This comparison is performed in age groups with a privacy parameter of $\eps = 5$.

-\textbf{Result:} As shown in \Cref{fig_movie}, our private sampling approach significantly reduces the maximum $\tv$-distance compared to the relative mollifier sampling framework.
-For example, in the $18$–$24$ age range, the maximum $\tv$-distance is halved from $0.62$ to less than $0.3$, demonstrating a substantial improvement in preserving the worst-off user's distribution.
+\textbf{Result:} As shown in \Cref{fig_movielens_main}, our method achieves a 41\% overall improvement in preserving the private distribution compared to the RM framework, demonstrating a substantial enhancement in maintaining the worst-off user's distribution.

+Additionally, we present the results for $\varepsilon = 1$ to $8$, as shown in \Cref{additional_experiments_2}.
+When considering all privacy parameters, our approach outperforms the relative mollifier sampling framework in 54.1\% of cases, achieving an average improvement of 0.11 in the maximum $\tv$-distance.
+In contrast, the relative mollifier sampling framework outperforms our approach in 41.6\% of cases, with a much smaller average improvement of 0.03 in the maximum $\tv$-distance.

-In summary, our experiments consistently demonstrate that our minimax optimal private sampler significantly outperforms the state-of-the-art approach, all while maintaining the same level of privacy guarantees.
+In summary, our experiments show that our minimax-optimal private sampler consistently outperforms the state-of-the-art approach across various scenarios, all while preserving the same level of privacy guarantees.